carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/README.md

 $ yarn build-export
 ```

-Then the contents of `out` can be uploaded to your production environment.
+Then the contents of the `out` folder can be uploaded to your production environment.

 ## Things to Note